MarceloFossRJ/MarceloFossRJ.github.io/_posts/2017-09-20-linux-cmdline.md

 ```

 * free
-Command used to display the free, used, swap memory available in the system
+Command used to display the free, used, and swap memory available in the system in bytes
+-g : shows in giga bytes
+-m : shows in mega bytes
+-k : shows in kilo bytes